Position

 • Professional Engineer (PE) license or eligibility to obtain one.

-• Minimum of 5 years of experience in structural engineering, preferably in a similar industry.
+• Minimum of 5 years of experience in structural engineering, with a proven track record of successful project completion.

 Is becoming a Structures Engineer a good career path?